gazebosim/docs/blueprint/Model_insertion_fuel.md

 ![Vent](img/vent_detail.png)

-Note that some of the model files are quite large and will take lots of time to download into your world.
+Note that some of the model files are quite large and may take some time to download into your world.
-Check that the file size on the right is reasonable before moving on.
+Check that the file size on the right is reasonable for your application before moving on.

 ## Drag and Drop